A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths

 \subsection{Computing a Hop Set on an Overlay Network}

-We now show how to simulate the hop set algorithm presented in \Cref{sec:hop_set} on an overlay network $G'$ and how to compute approximate shortest paths from $ s $ in $ G' $ using the hop set.
-Throughout the algorithm we will work on overlay networks whose node set is the set of centers $V(G')$, but which might have different edge weights as, e.g., \Cref{alg:hop_reduction} calls \Cref{alg:hop_reduction_additive} on overlay networks with modified edge weights.
-Thus, we will use $G''$ to refer to an overlay network on which \Cref{alg:clusters,alg:hop_reduction_additive,,alg:hop_reduction} run to emphasize the fact that they might not equal $G'$.
-We let $N$ be the number of centers in $G'$ and $G''$.
-Thus $N=\tilde \Theta(n^{1/2})$.
+We now show how to implement the algorithm to compute the hop set on the overlay network~$G'$ presented in \Cref{sec:hop_set} and how to compute approximate shortest paths from $ s $ in $ G' $ using the hop set presented in \Cref{sec:hop_set}.
+We let $ G' $ be the overlay network obtained from \Cref{thm:overlay network} with $\epsilon=1/\log n$ (to guarantee a $ (1 + o(1)) $-approximation in the end).
+Throughout the algorithm we will work on overlay networks whose node set is the set of centers $V'$, but which might have different edge weights as, e.g., Procedure~\ref{alg:hop_reduction} calls Procedure~\ref{alg:hop_reduction_additive} on overlay networks with modified edge weights.
+Thus, we will use $G''$ to refer to an overlay network (with set of nodes $ V' $) on which Procedures~\ref{alg:priorities}, \ref{alg:clusters}, \ref{alg:hop_reduction_additive}, and \ref{alg:hop_reduction} run to emphasize the fact that they might not equal $G'$.
+We let $N$ be the number of centers in $G'$ and~$G''$.
+Thus $N=\tilde O(\sqrt{n})$.